 Dementia may have an emotional and physical impact on the sexual feelings, desires and needs of both you and your partner.
 It may be helpful to talk things over with your partner.
-If you feel you need to, speak to a professional such as a counsellor.
+If you feel you need to, speak to a professional, such as a counsellor, who may be able to help.